hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `eth_maxPriorityFeePerGas`

-Returns an estimate of how much priority fee, in wei, you need to provide to be included in a block.
+Returns an estimate of how much priority fee, in wei, you can pay to get a transaction included in the current block.

 #### Parameters